stoozey/ScreenGrabber/README.md

 ## [__For a release, click here to nagivate to the Itch.io page!!__](https://duckduckgo.com)
 ### A lightweight screenshot-capturing tool ( with pretty ui c: )

+#### The option to "upload to web" is not functioning due to GMS limitations.